-“The next day Moses sat to judge the people, and the people stood around Moses from morning till evening.”Exodus 18:13
+And it came to pass on the morrow, that Moses sat to judge the people: and the people stood by Moses from the morning unto the evening.Exodus 18:13 KJV

 Can’t you just imagine the scene?
 “He pitched his tent too close to mine.
 I can even hear him snoring!”
 Or, “I’m supposed to march in line after Caleb, but he took my place!”
 Or perhaps, “His goat ate my tent rope!”